pivotal/docs-tap/install.md

 ## <a id='install-tbs'></a> Install Tanzu Build Service

-This section provides a guide for installing Tanzu Build Service as part of Tanzu Application Platform using the Tanzu CLI.
-This procedure might not include some configurations required for your specific environment.
+This section provides a quick-start guide for installing Tanzu Build Service as part of Tanzu Application Platform using the Tanzu CLI.

+**Note**: This procedure might not include some configurations required for your specific environment.
 For more advanced details on installing Tanzu Build Service, see [Installing Tanzu Build Service](https://docs.pivotal.io/build-service/installing.html).

 ### Prerequisites